MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/plan.md

 ---
-title: "Cloud adoption plan for the retail industry"
+title: Cloud adoption plan for the retail industry
 description: Develop a cloud adoption plan for the retail industry by using the Plan methodology in the Cloud Adoption Framework.
 author: BrianBlanchard
 ms.author: brblanch